jimmy-guzman/jimmy.codes/src/_posts/how-i-built-simple-blogfolio.md

 - runs [typescript](https://www.typescriptlang.org/) to validate types
 - runs [prettier](https://prettier.io/) to validate code style
 - runs [cspell](http://cspell.org/) to check
+- runs [Jest](https://jestjs.io/) for unit tests

-These code quality checks need to pass in order for a pull request to be merged which are part of this project's [status checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).
+These code quality checks fall under this projects' [status checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) which prevents a pull requests from merging if they are not passing.

 ### Deployments

-Like mentioned previously, deployments happen during pull requests under a preview url, but they also happen with any **push** to **master** which deploys to production. **master** is [protected](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) so any change needs to go through a pull request.
+Like I mentioned previously, deployments happen during pull requests under a preview url, but they also happen with any **push** to **master** which deploys to production. **master** is [protected](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) so any change needs to go through a pull request.
 In order words, a successful pull request must be made to release to production.

+#### Automation Testing

 Any time there's a successful deployment, [Cypress](https://www.cypress.io/) tests are executed with the base url from [Vercel](https://vercel.com).
 Once those automated tests finish, they are uploaded to the [Cypress Dashboard](https://www.cypress.io/dashboard).
-This accomplished by using [cypress-io/github-action](https://github.com/cypress-io/github-action) for example:
+This is accomplished by using the [cypress-io/github-action](https://github.com/cypress-io/github-action), i.e:

 ```yml
 on: [deployment_status]